mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 D110xx variable-length value (four possible huge signals per direction) D1110x reserved

-## Two-byte Path to Receiver signals
+## Path to Receiver Signals

 (Codepoints to be assigned)

 - Path MTU accumulator.
 Two bytes of value containing the accumulated path MTU, measured in bytes, initialized to the sender's MTU by the sender.
 A PLUS-aware forwarding device on path receiving this value MUST fill the minimum of the recieved value and the MTU of the next hop into this field.

 - Path state timeout accumulator.
 Two bytes of value, unsigned 16-bit integer timeout in seconds, initialized to 65535 (max timeout).
 A PLUS-aware state-keeping device on path that will time out state MUST fill the minimum of the received value and its current timeout in seconds into this field.

 - Path rate intent accumulator.
 (Define how this works: logarithmic scaled value for bandwidth demand?)

-# Six-byte Path to Receiver Signals

-(Codepoints to be assigned)

 - Path trace accumulator, similar to the Path Changes mechanism in section 4.3 of {{IPIM}}.

-## Two-byte Sender to Path signals
+## Sender to Path signals

 (Codepoints to be assigned)

 - Sender rate intent.
 Two bytes of value.
 (Define how this works: logarithmic scaled value for bandwidth demand?)

-## Six-byte Sender to Path signals

 - Timestamp.
 Six bytes of value; should include deltas as in section 4.1.2 of {{IPIM}}.
 May need to split echo/delta into a separate signal?

 ## Integrity protection